-Where vk is the instantaneous voltage across the kth branch and ik is the instantaneous current flowing through this branch.
-Tellegen theorem is applicable mainly general class of lumped networks consists of linear, non-linear, active, passive, time variant and time variant elements.
-This theorem can easily be explained by the following example.
+vk is the instantaneous voltage across the kth branch and ik is the instantaneous current flowing through this branch.
+Tellegen theorem is applicable to lumped networks that consist of linear, non-linear, time variant, time-invariant, and active and passive elements.

 In the network shown, arbitrary reference directions have been selected for all of the branch currents, and the corresponding branch voltages have been indicated, with positive reference direction at the tail of the current arrow.

-and it is the condition of Tellegen theorem,
+And it is the condition of Tellegen theorem.

 At node B let ii = 5 A, then it is required that i2 = – 5 A. At node C let i3 = 3 A and then i5 is required to be – 8.
-At node D assume i4 to be 4 then i6 is required to be – 9.
+At node D ssume i4 to be 4 then i6 is required to be – 9.
 Carrying out the operation of equation,

 Hence Tellegen theorem is verified.